Programs & Workshops

 Summer Camps

 Pond sampling and water quality studies are one of the many activities that we will be doing at Camp WILD.
 Our learning is always fun, always interactive and student directed and very often directly supports STEM.
 Next generation science standards and common core are embedded in our camp program.
 Yep, learning through play while building new neuropathways, it’s how we roll.
-Registration for our summer Camp Wild Programs are posted mid-January and fill quickly!
+Registration for our summer Camp Wild /Sprouts Programs are posted mid-January and fill quickly!
 Scroll down for more information on our summer camp programs.

 Workshops

+Family oriented, hands on learning – fun – workshops!
+Past recent workshops have included: Cookie Decorating, Brooms and Brews – The Magical Power of Herbs, Mosaic Tile Making, Fairy Houses, and Gourds Galore Birdhouse Building.
+Check out our Events tab, or our Facebook page to see what events are coming and for registration links.
 And if you have a talent, craft, or nature-based knowledge that you’d like to share with others, send us a message to discuss hosting your very own workshop at our farm in one of our unique venues.

-Garden Club
+Homesteading Club

 Current Workshops